taromorimoto/teuvopeltoniemi/_pages/cv.md

 * New telematic methods like Internet, social media, virtual reality, and robotics
 * Health education and prevention implementation and evaluation
 * General journalism on social, medical and technological issues on radio, television and printed media
-* Sociological and epidemiological survey and case studies on alcohol, drugs, children
+* Sociological and epidemiological survey and case studies on alcohol, drugs, children, migration
 * Utopian communities established by Finns and Scandinavians
 * Video production and translations